christian-monch/dump-things-server/README.md

 #### Running the service

-The service can be run with the following command:
+Once a configuration file is created, the service can be run with the following command:

 ```bash
 hatch run fastapi:dev